thealice/top-five/README.md

 ## Contributing

+Please read and follow our [Code of Conduct](CODE-OF-CONDUCT.md).
-Bug reports and pull requests are welcome on GitHub at https://github.com/[thealice]/top-five.
-Please follow our Code of Conduct.
+Bug reports and pull requests are very welcome on GitHub at https://github.com/[thealice]/top-five.

 ## Authors